NadjaChernygina/layout_creativeBakery/README.md

 # Sport Landing Page

-This is a landing page for freediving courses.
+This is a landing page for Creative Bakery.

 ## How to run

-1. Clone the repository
+1. Clone the repository git clone from develop branch

 ##  Install dependencies: